Improving Object-centric Learning with Query Optimization: Experiments

 \subsection{Object Discovery on Synthetic Datasets}

 \paragraph{Experimental Setup} We explore our proposed~\ac{model} with two types of decoder designs, mixture-based and transformer-based, as discussed in~\cref{sec:prelim:slot_attention} and~\cref{app:model:decoder}.
 We follow the decoder architecture in \sa~\citep{locatello2020sa} for mixture-based decoders and SLATE~\citep{singh2021slate} for transformer-based decoders.
 For both types of models, we use the \sa module with a CNN image encoder and initialize slots with learnable embeddings.
-We leave the model implementation details to~\cref{app:model:implement}.

-\paragraph{Results} We report multi-object segmentation results on the synthetic domain in~\cref{tab:syn_seg} and visualize qualitative results in~\cref{fig:result_vis}.
+\paragraph{Results} We report multi-object segmentation results on synthetic datasets in~\cref{tab:syn_seg} and visualize qualitative results in~\cref{fig:result_vis}.
 As shown in~\cref{tab:syn_seg}, our~\ac{model} achieves the \sota results with large improvements over previous object-centric learning methods on all metrics in ShapeStacks and ObjectsRoom.
 We also observe more stable model performance, \ie smaller variances in results, across different trials of experiments.
-Our model with mixture-based decoder obtains the best overall performance on all datasets.
-More specifically, our mixture-based~\ac{model} significantly outperforms the vanilla \sa model ($\sim$15\% on average) with minimal architectural differences.
-This validates the importance and effectiveness of the learnable queries and our optimization method.
+Our model with mixture-based decoders obtains the best overall performance on all datasets.
+More specifically, our mixture-based~\ac{model} significantly outperforms the vanilla \sa model ($\sim$15\%) with minimal architectural differences.
+This validates the importance of the learnable queries and our optimization method.
 We will continue this discussion in~\cref{sec:exp:ablation}.

-\paragraph{Mixture-based vs. Transformer-based Decoder} Interestingly, we observe inferior segmentation performance but superior reconstruction performance of transformer-based variants of \sa (\ie, SLATE) on synthetic datasets.
-We follow experimental settings in~\cite{singh2021slate} and report
+As shown in~\cref{tab:syn_add_clevrtex}, our model also achieves \sota results on the unsupervised object segmentation task in CLEVRTEX with consistent improvement over \sa on the CAMO and OOD generalization split.
+Interestingly, our model (1) shows larger reconstruction errors, (2) generalizes well in out-of-distribution scenarios, and (3) shows marginal improvement in camouflaged images.
+We attribute (1) and (3) to the simple architecture of encoders/decoders currently adopted and provide insights on (2) in~\cref{sec:exp:transfer}.